-Most meshes get FDA-approved without being rigorously vetted.
-And some that do get vetted turn out to be defective anyway.
-An FDA recall can only help a plaintiff’s attorney argue that the device was defective and caused the plaintiff’s injuries.
+Most meshes receive FDA approval without being rigorously vetted.
+Plus some that do get vetted turn out to be defective anyway.
+An FDA recall can only help a plaintiff’s attorney demonstrate that the device was defective and caused the plaintiff’s injuries.

 When there is a weak spot in the abdominal wall, organs and tissues (fascia) can protrude through it.
 This lump is called a hernia.
 Some are born with hernias (“congenital”), and others are acquired with age.

 Either way, hernias are unsightly and can be tremendously painful.
 Common risk factors including lifting heavy objects, pregnancy, age, and repeated vomiting or coughing.
 Men are more likely to develop hernias than women.

 The two main types of hernias are abdominal and groin.
 Groin hernias make up three-fourths of every hernia case.
 They, in turn, include several different subtypes.

 - Umbilical – Intestines pushing through belly button area

 - Incisional – A sac of fat protruding through surgery incision, and this can occur years after the operation; high-risk factors include having taken corticosteroids, having respiratory problems, being overweight, or being elderly

 - Spigelian – The bowel protruding below the navel

 - Hiatal – When the stomach protrudes through the diaphragm, particularly in obese patients

 - Epigastric – Fat protruding between navel and sternum